-Interest cost as a percentage of net capital financing is forecast to remain stable at between 1% and 2%.
+Interest cost as a percentage of net capital financing is forecast to remain stable at 1%.

 Minimum Revenue Provision (MRP) as percentage of net revenue budget is forecast to remain stable at between 4% and 5%.

 The impact on the Authority's revenue budget is considered in the Medium Term Financial Strategy.